2012 Audi A6 Performance

 Acceleration and Power

-So far, most reviewers have only tested 3.0T versions of the 2012 A6, which features a 310-horsepower, 3.0-liter supercharged V6, quattro all-wheel drive and an eight-speed automatic transmission.
+The 2012 A6 3.0T features a 310-horsepower, 3.0-liter supercharged V6, quattro all-wheel drive and an eight-speed automatic transmission.
 Test drivers rave about the supercharged V6, which also comes in the 2012 Audi A7.
 They say that the supercharged V6 offers ample horsepower and torque, making the A6 decidedly quick.
-The transmission also earns top scores for its precision and refinement, although a few test drivers wish that Audi had brought a seven-speed DSG transmission to the U.S. rather than the eight-speed automatic.
+The transmission also earns praise for its precision and refinement, although a few test drivers wish that Audi had brought a seven-speed DSG transmission to the U.S. rather than the eight-speed automatic.

-The jury is also still out on how the front-wheel drive A6 performs, since testers haven’t had an opportunity to drive it yet.
-It features a 211-horsepower, 2.0-liter turbocharged four-cylinder engine and a continuously variable transmission, which may appeal to shoppers looking for a luxury large car that’s easy on fuel.
+The front-wheel drive A6 features a 211-horsepower, 2.0-liter turbocharged four-cylinder engine and a continuously variable transmission, which may appeal to shoppers looking for a luxury large car that’s easy on fuel.

 According to the EPA, the four-cylinder A6 gets 25 mpg in the city and 33 mpg on the highway.
-Currently, the only luxury large car with a higher rating is the Infiniti M35h, which gets 27/32 mpg city/highway.
+The Infiniti M35h gets a higher 27/32 mpg city/highway rating.
 A6 3.0T models get 19 mpg in the city and 28 mpg on the highway, making them among the most fuel-efficient all-wheel drive luxury large cars.
 Only the BMW 535i xDrive does better, and only slightly at that, with 19/29 mpg city/highway fuel economy.

 - "The eight-speed automatic transmission glides through the gears with precision and power." -- The Detroit News